QDot 8086

 Then, the following routine is used to automatically invoke any of these possible commands:

-array, which must have the same size as the former, then call the function associated with the command, whose name is given by the first element in%$cmdargs
+%$b, command_run, %$cmdargs, %$cmdstr, %$cmdtable: tokenize command arguments from the command string%$cmdstrto the%$cmdargsarray, which must have the same size as the former, then call the function associated with the command, whose name is given by the first element in%$cmdargsaccording to the command table%$cmdtable, and assign?TRUEto%$b— in case it exists, do nothing and assign?FALSEto%$botherwise.
+A command function is called with%$cmdargsas its solely argument, so the function can have access to its command-line arguments;

-Therefore, faced with the string "HELP VER"
+Therefore, faced with the string "HELP VER" in %$cmdstr,

-would call cmd_help
+command_run would call cmd_help like this:

 ? call, cmd_help, %$cmdargs

-, whilst for the string "QUIT"
+and return ?TRUE, whilst for the string "QUIT" it would just

-return ?FALSE
+return ?FALSE right away.

-for the implementation details of
+See the file lib/ui/command.qdt for the implementation details of

 user interface command-line functions.